toto/parse-push-cli/README.md

 # parse-push-cli

 Sends out pushes to all iOS (or tvOS) devices registered in Parse.
-Should be used after data update.
 Currently only targets to iOS or tvOS.

 ## Configuration